spec0p/pg-docs/server-rules.md

     </div>
 </div>

-#### Evaluate game-specific messages
+#### Evaluate game-specific messages <sup>optional</sup>

 Games can send messages that are evaluated on the server and may change the game state.
 This type of messages may be used for game configuration.
 For instance, on a game like Battleship, the client can use these messages to ask the server to generate a new set of ships at random positions.
-The evaluation of these messages is very similar to the evaluation of the moves except for the move validations already described in section "Evaluate moves".
+The evaluation of these messages is very similar to the evaluation of the moves, except for the parameters `playerId` and `moveId` which are not automatically validated by the server.

 <dl class="tabs" data-tab>
     <dd class="active"><a href="#javascript-4">JavaScript</a></dd>